pgadmin-org/pgadmin4/docs/en_US/desktop_deployment.rst

 server log and shut down the server.

 .. note:: Pre-compiled and configured installation packages are available for
      a number of platforms.
-These packages should be used by end-users whereever possible - the following information is useful for the maintainers of those packages and users interested in understanding how pgAdmin works.
+These packages should be used by end-users wherever possible - the following information is useful for the maintainers of those packages and users interested in understanding how pgAdmin works.